Martin Wins Crash-filled Sprint At Spanish MotoGP - UrduPoint

 Jerez de la Frontera, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2024) Jorge Martin extended his lead in the MotoGP standings as he won the Spanish Grand Prix sprint in Jerez on Saturday after Marc Marquez crashed out while leading late in the race.

-Teenager Pedro Acosta was runner up to take second in the championship race with former world champion Fabio Quartararo third as nine riders failed to finish.
+Teenaged rookie Pedro Acosta was runner up to take second in the championship race as nine riders failed to finish.

+Former world champion Fabio Quartararo started in 23rd of 25 but so spread out was the crash-shattered field that he managed to cross the line third.

+But the Frenchman was later penalised eight seconds and relegated to fifth for low tyre pressure which cost Yamaha their first podium place of the season.

 "A difficult race, the track conditions were super hard," said Martin in his on-track interview.